 SRI or IRST LM both have their own mailing list where you can ask questions if you have problem compiling them.
 See here for details:

-There's a subproject in moses, in
+There is a subproject in Moses, in

 contrib/web , which allows you to set up a web page to translate other web pages.
-Its written in perl and the installation is non-trivial.
+Its written in Perl and the installation is non-trivial.
 Follow the instructions carefully.

 It doesn't translate ad-hoc sentences.
 If you have some code which allow translation of ad-hoc sentences, please share it with us !